 At the same time, you can top up your take home pay with up to 10% of your TTR Income balance.

-Then when you tell us you've permanently retired, or changed jobs after turning 60, or when you turn 65, your TTR Income account becomes a Choice Income account.
+Then when you tell us you've permanently retired, change jobs after turning 60, or when you turn 65, your TTR Income account becomes a Choice Income account.

 This means your payments and investment returns become tax free.

-Starting a TTR strategy can be complex and may not suit your circumstances, so it’s a good idea to speak to a ﬁnancial adviser.
+Starting a TTR strategy can be complex and may not suit your circumstances.

 To learn more about AustralianSuper's TTR Income account, visit australiansuper.com/TTRIncome or call us at 1300 300 273.